By Khalida Niaz

 Ms Gul is a household name in Arbab Road locality of the provincial capital.
-She is also a member of the Women Business Development Centre.
+She has also founded the Women Business Development Centre.
 In order to know how she came to the business and what problems she faced, TNN has interviewed Ms Gul:

-TNN: Please tell us when did you start your business?
+TNN: Please tell us when you did you start your business?

 Mah Gul: I started my business about 15 years ago when most people would consider women’s business a taboo.
 I launched a boutique and started collecting beautiful items.